marcomarinodev/winsome/README.md

 # winsome
 a reWardINg SOcial Media
 ### TODO
+- [ ] Use URL to get a random seed in order to simulate BTC Trend
+- [ ] (FIX) Use a set instead of a list to keep recent people that commented/voted
+  - That's because a user can comment n > 1 times in the update time interval
 - [ ] Configuration file parsing
 - [ ] After log in it is not possible to register, you must log out
 - [ ] Set socket timeout